Etiquette Old and New

 Now he tells the male of his correct attire on all occasions should he aspire to be mistaken for a gentleman:

-“In London where a man is supposed to make visits as well as lounge in the park, the frock coat of very dark blue or black, or a black cloth cut-away, the white waistcoat, and lavender gloves are almost indispensable.”
+“In London where a man is supposed to make visits along with lounge in the park, the frock coat of very dark blue or black, or a black cloth cut-away, the white waistcoat, and lavender gloves are almost essential.”

 “The frock coat, or black cut-away, with a white waistcoat in summer, is the best dress for making calls in.”